-Scoop and Waze Carpool are the leading carpool apps.
+Scoop and Waze Carpool are the leading carpool apps in the Bay Area.
 Both apps automate ride matches on a daily basis, and carpool drivers are compensated by a trip fee charged to carpool riders.
-Similar to Merge, Scoop and Waze Carpool match occupants based on similar origin and destination points, but differently from Merge, match users with a different person upon each scheduling of a carpool.
-Employers can partner with Scoop or Waze.
-Carpool to administer subsidies for the cost of the carpool ride, and access a dashboard of employee trip data.
-This program approach works well for larger employers who are more likely to have a volume of program participation and resources to support this businessto-business partnership.
+Similar to Merge, Scoop and Waze Carpool match occupants based on similar origin and destination points, but differently from Merge, they match users with a different person upon each scheduling of a carpool.
+Employees must request a new match each time they want to carpool.
+Employers can partner with Scoop or Waze Carpool to administer subsidies for the cost of the carpool ride and access a dashboard of employee trip data.

+This program approach works well for larger employers who are more likely to have a volume of program participation and resources to support this business-to-business partnership.
 Alternatively, the carpool program can extend to all employees in a business park.
 We recommend employers talk to Scoop or Waze Carpool representatives and confirm if the employer location is well represented in the app customer base and how a partnership could meet your employees' commute needs.